North Carolina Possession of Stolen Property Defense

 There are a number of different theft crimes out there.
 The more obvious crimes include shoplifting, armed robbery, and auto theft, for example, but did you know that being found in possession of stolen goods is also grounds for a theft charge in North Carolina?
 Even if the person who actually stole the items has not yet been caught, whoever is found in actual possession of the stolen goods can be met with a criminal charge and potentially harsh penalties.

 If you have been found possessing stolen goods or have been charged for any other theft or property crimes in North Carolina, it is critical that you obtain the help of an experienced Jacksonville theft defense attorney like Aden Wilkie.
 Attorney Aden Wilkie of the Wilkie Law Firm has years of experience handling North Carolina larceny charges and knows what it takes to provide his clients with the best legal defense possible.
 He will do everything in his power to ensure your rights remain protected throughout the progression of your case while aggressively working towards the most favorable outcome.

-For a free consultation with a skilled possession of stolen goods defense attorney in Jacksonville, NC, call (910) 333-9626 today.
+For a consultation with a skilled possession of stolen goods defense attorney in Jacksonville, NC, call (910) 333-9626 today.

 What is Possession of Stolen Property in North Carolina?

 According to North Carolina larceny laws, the possession of stolen goods (or stolen property) is a theft crime that occurs when a person is found in possession of property that was taken feloniously, knowing or otherwise having reasonable grounds to believe that the items were stolen with a dishonest purpose.
 Like with most theft crimes, a “dishonest purpose” means that the property, whether it be one or multiple items, was stolen without consent and with the intention to permanently deprive the rightful owner of the property.